-- 3. Loosen the four motor mount bolts (B). - 4.
-Loosen the jam nut (C) on the chain tension adjustment bolt (D) and loosen the adjustment nut (E) until the chain is slack. - Remove the master link from the chain and remove the chain from the sprockets.

-- 6. Remove the hardware that fastens the rotor shaft bearings to the broom frame. - 7.
+3. Loosen the four motor mount bolts (B).

+- 4. Loosen the jam nut (C) on the chain tension adjustment bolt (D) and loosen the adjustment nut (E) until the chain is slack. - 5.
+Remove the master link from the chain and remove the chain from the sprockets. - 6.
+Remove the hardware that fastens the left rotor shaft bearing and the right bearing mount plate to the broom frame. - 7.
 Lift the broom frame off the brush assembly. - 8.
 Remove the three bolts and the clamp plate (F) from the idler end of the brush rotor frame. - 9.
-Remove the brush wafers from the rotor frame. - 10.
-Install the new brush wafers onto the rotor frame.
+Remove brush wafers from the rotor frame. - 10.
+Install new brush wafers onto the rotor frame.
 Rotate the brush wafer pins to the next slot in the rotor frame and flip every other brush wafer to alternate the offset in the brush wafers as shown. - 11.
 Reinstall the clamp plate and torque the bolts to 28 Nm (21 ft-lbs). - 12.
 Lower the broom frame back onto the brush assembly. - 13.
-Reinstall the rotor shaft bearings onto the broom frame and torque the bolts to 16 Nm (138 in-lbs). - 14.
-Place the chain back onto the sprockets and install the master link.

-- 15. Refer to the drive chain tension inspection and adjustment sections for instructions to properly set the chain tension. - 16.
+Reinstall the left rotor shaft bearing and the right bearing mount plate onto the broom frame and torque bolts to 28 Nm (21 ft-lbs). - 14.
+Place the chain back onto the sprockets and install the master link. - 15.
+Refer to the drive chain tension inspection and adjustment sections for instructions to properly set chain tension. - 16.
 After setting the chain tension, tighten the four motor mount bolts.
 Torque to 28 Nm (21 ft-lbs). - 17.
 Reinstall the drive chain cover and torque the bolts to 8 Nm (67 in-lbs). - 18.
 After installing new brush wafers, check and adjust the gauge wheel height setting.